The Derived Deligne Conjecture: The Classical Deligne Conjecture

-In this section we use the previously described brace structures to prove \Cref{theorem}, which was originally claimed by Gerstenhaber and Voronov \cite{GV}.
-This leads us to our first new version of the Deligne conjecture, that we prove in \Cref{ainftydeligne}.
+In this section we use the previously described brace structures to give a rigorous proof of \Cref{theorem}, which was originally claimed by Gerstenhaber and Voronov \cite{GV}.
+This leads us to our first new version of the Deligne conjecture, \Cref{ainftydeligne}.